ramrems/HelloReader-Privacy-Policy/privacy-policy.md

 ## 4. User Rights
 Users have the following rights:

--The right to request access to or deletion of their data -The right to stop using the application and close their accounts
+- The right to request access to or deletion of their data
+- The right to stop using the application and close their accounts

 ## 5. Data Security
 Your data is securely stored and protected against unauthorized access.
 However, we cannot guarantee that data transmission over the internet is 100% secure.

 ## 6. Contact Information
 For any questions regarding this privacy policy, you can contact me at:
 📧 **developerramrem@gmail.com**

 # GİZLİLİK POLİTİKASI